Paouky/paouky-docs/docs/about-grin/transactions.md

 If the connection succeeds, all the rest is done automatically by the two wallets and no manual action is required.
 The process is exactly as described above, but it all happens under the hood without further intervention.

-However, if the Tor connection between the wallets is not successful for whatever reason, Grin defaults to exchanging slate text messages, also called slatepacks, manually.
+However, if the Tor connection between the wallets is not successful for whatever reason, grin defaults to manually exchanging slate text messages, also called slatepacks. manually.

 ??? info "Alternative Method: http"
-    Synchronous communication can also happen through normal http, but it requires opening port 3415 and thus might be complicated.
+    Synchronous communication can also happen through regular http, but it requires opening port 3415 and thus might be complicated.
 We don't cover it here as this method will soon be deprecated.

 ### Slatepack